geeknoid/Undertaker/README.md

 * Dynamically-loaded assemblies
 * Individual members only accessed via reflection

-Not identifying all roots, and the above two uses of reflection can lead to false positives.
+Not identifying all root assemblies, and the above two uses of reflection can lead to false positives.

 ## Ideas